A quickly cured Mackerel Fillet is teamed up with some honey pomelo and asparagus in this delightful spring dish that uses a fun ‘cooking’ implement!

 Apart from that the asparagus and radish comes from my garden, picked fresh and washed of dirt half an hour before this picture was taken.
 Zero food miles!

 This simple midweek salad features quick home cured mackerel fillets which are seared with a blow torch, some honey pomelo and asparagus spears.
 The whole thing takes just 20 minutes and tastes sublime!

 - 2 Whole Mackerel, Filleted, pin boned and each fillet cut in half.

 For the Salad:

-Mix together the salt, sugar and pomelo zest for the mackerel and use it to thoroughly cover the mackerel and leave to cure for 15 minutes whilst we prepare the rest of the ingredients.
+- Mix together the salt, sugar and pomelo zest for the mackerel and use it to thoroughly cover the mackerel and leave to cure whislt you prepare everything else (10-12 minutes).